HR 4458

-HR 4458 is a binary star system in the equatorial constellation of Hydra.
-It has the Gould designation 289 G. Hydrae; HR 4458 is the Bright Star Catalogue designation.
-At a distance of 31.13 light years, it is the closest star system to the Solar System within this constellation.
+HR 4458 (HD 100623) is a binary star system 31.18 light-years away in the equatorial constellation of Hydra.
+It has the Flamsteed designation 20 Crateris and the Gould designation 289 G. Hydrae; the former refers to the constellation Crater, since Flamsteed numbered the stars of Crater and the central portion of Hydra as a separate constellation from the other parts of Hydra.
 This object is visible to the naked eye as a dim, orange-hued star with an apparent visual magnitude of 5.97.
 It is moving closer to the Earth with a heliocentric radial velocity of −22 km/s.

-The primary component is K-type main-sequence star with a stellar classification of K0 V. It is around five billion years old with 84% of the Sun's radius.
+The primary component is a K-type main-sequence star with a stellar classification of K0 V. It is around five billion years old with 84% of the Sun's radius.
 The star is radiating 37% of the Sun's luminosity from its photosphere at an effective temperature of 5,241 K. It has been examined for the presence of an infrared excess, but none was detected.